youngerfill/rabot/README.rst

       user@host ~ $ randid 5
       mx2ft

-tgz_files
+tgz-files
 ---------
 ::

-  Usage: tgz_files FILELIST DESTDIR [PREFIX]
+  Usage: tgz-files FILELIST DESTDIR [PREFIX]

-  'tgz_files' reads the file FILELIST and creates a .tgz file (with the command 'tar') containing all files and directories listed in FILELIST.
+  'tgz-files' reads the file FILELIST and creates a .tgz file (with the command 'tar') containing all files and directories listed in FILELIST.